Rebecca Ward

-Rebecca "Becca" Ward (born February 7, 1990) is an American sabre fencer.
+Rebecca Ward (born February 7, 1990) is an American sabre fencer.
 She won the gold medal at the sabre 2006 World Fencing Championships after beating Mariel Zagunis 15–11 in the final, and took bronze in both individual and team sabre events at the 2008 Beijing Olympics.
 She also won the women's NCAA national individual sabre championship three times (2009, 2011, 2012), the first in history to do so in sabre.
 In 2015, she was inducted into the USA Fencing Hall of Fame.

 Personal

 Ward was born in Grand Junction, Colorado, to Bill and Beth Ward.
 She has a brother by the name of Wiliam Ward.
 Ward was home schooled.
-She was the Senior Director at the Clean Energy Leadership Institute until April 2021, and is currently the head of the Saber Program Director for the Arlington Fencers' Club in Arlington, Virginia.
+She was the senior director at the Clean Energy Leadership Institute until April 2021, and is currently the head of the Saber Program Director for the Arlington Fencers' Club in Arlington, Virginia.
 She has lived in Cedar Mill, a suburb of Portland, Oregon.